hfoley2013/reading-notes/201/class-01.md

     ```
 * **JavaScript**
   * JavaScript is a lightweight interpreted scripting language that allows you to interact with a webpage
-  * Allows the website to store values inside variables amd use them to provide outputs to the user or change the webpage
+  * Allows the website to store values inside variables and use them to provide outputs to the user or change the webpage
   * Common use of JS is to dynamically modify HTML and CSS to update a user interface via the Document Object Model API
   * Added into the HTML document via the `<script>` tag